Skip to Main Content

 [Clarke Grey, 2023]

-Generative AI is trained through large datasets often scraped from the internet.
+Generative AI is trained by large datasets often scraped from the internet.
 As a result of this, the outputs can replicate the biases that are inherent in the data that goes into the training.
-As with all forms of data processing, the data that comes out is dependent on the data that goes in.
+In common with all forms of data processing, the data that comes out is dependent on the data that goes in.

 In 2020, Abeba Birhane and Vinay Prabhu audited two popular data sets (Prabhu & Birhane, 2020).
-The first, "80 Million Tiny Images", was an MIT set that was used to teach maching learning systems how to recognise people and objects.
+The first, 80 Million Tiny Images, was an MIT set that was used to teach machine learning systems how to recognise people and objects.
 The set was full of racist slurs and offensive labels.
 In another set, ImageNet, they found pornographic content which did not require explicit consent because they were scraped from the internet.
 After publishing the study, MIT apologised and removed the set.

 In 2023, Leonardo Nicoletti and Dina Bass (Nicoletti & Bass, 2023), in a report for Bloomberg Technology, investigated the outputs of Stable Diffusion, a deep learning, text-to-image model.
 Nicoletti and Bass used Stable Diffusion to generate thousands of images related to job titles and crime.
 Their analysis found that image sets generated for high-paying jobs were dominated by subjects with lighter skin tones, while subjects with darker skin tones were more commonly generated by prompts like “fast-food worker” and “social worker.”
 When it came to prompts related to crime, more than 80% of the images generated were of people with a darker skin.
 When Nicoletti and Bass compared the outputs with the data collected by the US Bureau of Labor Statistics, they found that Stable Diffusion had "skewed representations of reality when it comes to women with darker skin".